badou007/atmega16-to-internet/README.md

 the key for jy-mcu is 1234 is what you enter wen asked.
 **************************<br>

-Result will be seen in youtube .
+Result will be seen in youtube at http://youtu.be/nTdpnXFoyJ0